Last Updated on October 8, 2022 by Celeste.

-I here suggest a walking tour that I have often followed myself with my young children.
+Here is a route that I have often followed myself with my young children.
 It is a realistic and real itinerary that is flexible and suitable for the whole family.
-It can start around 9am and end around 5pm.
+You can start around 9am and end around 5pm.
 It includes some of the most important monument of the city and lots of stops and car free spots.

-Syntagma square is our starting point.
-Here your family can enjoy the Greek Parliament Building.
-They can also witness the amazing changing of the ‘evzones’ guards at the Tomb of the Unknown soldier right.
+We can see the Greek Parliament Building here, Hermou shopping street and we can witness the changing of the ‘evzones’ or the Greek Presidential Guard at the Tomb of the Unknown Soldier.
 This takes place every hour, your kids will be fascinated!
 They will also enjoy feeding the pigeons here.
 Have a look at the metro station underneath the square, it is the largest in Athens and exhibits findings from the excavations when the metro line was constructed.

-From Syntagma Square it takes about 5 minutes to enter the National Gardens at the entrance on Amalias Avenue.
-At the national gardens your kids can enjoy the little zoo, the turtle pond or have a break at the playground.
+From Syntagma Square you will walk for 10 minutes to enter the National Gardens at the entrance on Amalias Avenue.
+At the National Gardens, your kids can enjoy the little zoo, the turtle pond or have a play break at the playground.
 Older children will enjoy the children’s library or discover the amazing selection of trees and plants in the botanical gardens.
-(Found out more about the National Gardens here) There are bathrooms and water fountains inside the playground.
+There are public bathrooms and water fountains inside the playground.
 The park is stroller friendly.

-12 The temple of Zeus and Hadrian’s Arch
+12 pm The temple of the Olympian Zeus and Hadrian’s Arch

-Exit the National Gardens from the Aegli Zappiou parking and cross the tram rails.
-You have now arrived at two of the most important archaeological monuments in Athens: The temple of the Olympian Zeus and Hadrian’s Arch right next to it.
+Exit the National Gardens at Vasilissis Olgas Avenue and cross the tram rails.
+You have now arrived at the point of two very important archaeological monuments in Athens: The temple of the Olympian Zeus and Hadrian’s Arch.
 If your children are very young I would suggest to pass by and not enter the archaeological site of the temple, it is not stroller friendly.
 You can still see the temple and make photos for your photo album from outside of the site.
 If your children are older, it is a wonderful place to explore.
 The site is small, suitable for an hour adventure.
 The Temple of the Olympian Zeus is a half-ruined temple dedicated to Zeus, the chief of the Olympian Gods, and that is how it took its name.
 The temple of the Olympian Zeus is considered as one of the finest ancient monuments of the city and kids will find the columns very impressive!

 13 pm Lunch